ropensci/roweb3/content/blog/2024-06-21-news-june-2024/index.md

     - Read up on Git and GitHub and how they might serve you
     - Start your first Git/GitHub project
     - Chat with our cohost about the pros and cons of Git & GitHub, resources for getting started and tips and tricks.

+- [Tuesday, August 6th, 9:00 America Pacific (16:00 UTC)](/events/coworking-2024-08), Building your first R package with cohost [Carolina Pradier](/author/carolina-pradier/) and [Steffi LaZerte](/author/steffi-lazerte).
+    - Explore how to make R packages
+    - Plan out that package you’ve always wanted to create
+    - Chat with our cohost about tips and tricks for making your first R package

 And remember, you can always cowork independently on work related to R, work on packages that tend to be neglected, or work on what ever you need to get done!